nexxai/tuimail/README.md

 We welcome any improvements, including:

 * **Rust Best Practices**: Refactoring code to align with idiomatic Rust patterns and conventions.
 * **Performance Enhancements**: Optimizations to improve the application's speed and efficiency.
 * **Feature Additions**: New functionalities to enhance the user experience.
 * **Bug Fixes**: Addressing any issues or unexpected behavior.
 * **Documentation**: Improving existing documentation or adding new explanations.

 Feel free to open issues or pull requests.
-Your contributions will help make `rmail` a more robust and user-friendly application.
+Your contributions will help make `tuimail` a more robust and user-friendly application.

+Please note that we treat compiler warnings like errors here.
+If your PR is emitting warnings, it will not be merged (unless it is an emergency security patch).

+## Code of Conduct

+We are committed to providing a welcoming and inclusive environment for all contributors.
+Everyone is welcome to participate in this project regardless of their background, experience level, or identity.

+### Our Values

+* **All Contributors Welcome**: Whether you're a seasoned Rust developer or just getting started, your contributions are valued and appreciated.
+* **Assume Good Intentions**: We approach all interactions with the assumption that contributors have good intentions and are acting in good faith.
+* **Kindness First**: We prioritize kindness and respect in all communications.
+Disagreements should focus on ideas and code, not personal attacks.
+* **Learning Together**: We recognize that everyone is learning and growing (including our lead developer).
+Mistakes are opportunities for improvement, not reasons for criticism.
+* **Constructive Feedback**: When providing feedback, we aim to be helpful and constructive, offering suggestions for improvement rather than just pointing out problems.

+### Expected Behavior

+* Be respectful and considerate in all interactions
+* Provide helpful and constructive feedback
+* Be patient with contributors who are learning
+* Assume positive intent when interpreting communications
+* Focus on what is best for the community and the project

+We believe that by fostering a kind and welcoming community, we can create better software together.
+Thank you for helping to make this project a positive experience for everyone.